mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 stochastic implementation of Bayesian inference over the weights.
 In this case, the weights are not known.
 Probability distribution is used to model the uncertainity.
 As learning will become stable and efficient, so it is considered as a type of Regularization.

-For example, consider a linear regression case, in order to reduce mean square error, for each vector x, we can learn to map y(x).
+For example, consider a linear regression case, in order to reduce mean squared error, for each vector x, we can learn to map y(x).

 $J = E_{p(x,y)}{[}(\hat{y}{(x)}{-}y)^2{]} $

 If we add Gaussion random noise (ϵ) with zero mean to the weights.
 In such case, we are still interested to learn to reduce the mean square by proper mapping.

 Including noise in the weights is simply like adding regularization Ω(θ).
 Due to which, weights are not really affected due to small perturbations in the weights.
-This helps in stabilising training.
+This helps in stabilising the training.

 ## Early Stopping

-Consider overfitting as decrease in training error and an increase in validation error as soon as we have a model complexity with high representation.
+Consider overfitting as a decrement in training error and an increment in validation error as soon as we have a model complexity with high representation.

-So, in such scenarion, the best thing to do is to get back to previous point, where we have a least validation error.
+So, in such scenario, the best thing to do is to get back to previous point, where we have a least validation error.
 In order to check for improvement, with each epoch, we have to keep track of validation metrics and keep saving the parameter configuration.
 When the training ends, the parameter which was saved at the end is returned.

 Similar is the case with Early stopping.
 With some known or fixed iterations, when there is no improvement in the validation error, then we try to terminate or finish the algorithm.